 Recently, I decided to finally get rid of Disqus from this blog.
 Not only was it slowing down my website dramatically, but it also came with lots of tracking code.
 So, I switched.
 And in this blog post, I want to help you do the same thing, with what in my opinion are 6 best Disqus alternatives.

 Hyvor Talk is very similar to Disqus in a way that it's a fully-managed, subscription-based platform.
 However, it strikingly differs from Disqus though its approach to privacy and ads.
-Hyvor Talks respects your and your users' privacy - it doesn't use any tracking code nor ads - even in the reasonably-limited free tier.
+Hyvor Talks respects your and your users' privacy - it doesn't use any tracking code nor ads.

 Hyvor Talk stands out from the competition through its modern design, vast customization capabilities, and different commenting features like reactions, voting, mentioning, realtime updates, and so on.
 Overall, I'd say it's a pretty nice alternative for Disqus - especially for beginners.
-The fact that you don't need to set up anything yourself and get all that for free (for up to 5K impressions per month) makes Hyvor Talk a very compelling option.
+The fact that you don't need to set up anything yourself and get all that for a reasonable price makes Hyvor Talk a very compelling option.

 Rather than a simple comment section, Talkyard is a full-blown discussion platform.
 Not only you get a comment section embed for your website, but also a full-blown standalone forum and even a basic chat platform.